 The final grade for DENT 420 (2nd year) is described in the DENT 420 syllabus.
 See the DENT 420 Course Organization Flow Chart (Part II, Appendix II, pg. xxiv).
 DENT 420 is divided into Modules; each Module must be passed and contributes towards the final grade in the Course (see Part II, Appendix V, pg. xxvii).
-Students identified as demonstrating weakness/failure in any component of a module will be advised in writing, following the Academic Progress Committee meeting, by the Senior Associate Dean.
+Students identified as demonstrating weakness/failure in any component of a module will be advised in writing, following the Academic Progress Committee meeting, by the Associate Dean, Academic (or designate).
 Students will be recommended to seek assistance/advice from the module coordinator to rectify the deficiency.
-The appropriate module coordinator will also receive a copy of the Associate Dean's letter.
+The appropriate module coordinator will also receive a copy of the Associate Dean, Academic letter.